-Note: If you had previous installation of the Dispatcher component installed, be aware that Load Balancer for IPv4 versions of the Dispatcher component used commands in the /usr/bin directory, which might be in the PATH variable.
-Load Balancer for IPv4 and IPv6 has commands in the install_root/bin directory, so be aware that the directory entries point to the appropriate directories for the dsserver and dscontrol command.
+Note: If you installed previous installation of the Dispatcher component, be aware that Websphere Load Balancer for IPv4 versions of the Dispatcher component used commands in the /usr/bin directory, which might be in the PATH variable.
+Websphere Load Balancer for IPv4 and IPv6 has commands in the install_root/bin directory, so ensure that the directory entries point to the appropriate directories for the dsserver and dscontrol command.